jefflee1103/HCRv3_probe_design/README.md

 ## Output

-There are four outputs:
+If ran successfully, there will be five outputs in a named folder:

-    probes.txt    : final probe sequences to order probes.pdf    : placing of probes along the target RNA sequence details.csv   : thermodynamics and other calculated values of the final probes params.txt    : parameters used for the design
+    probes.txt          : final probe sequences to order probes.pdf          : placing of probes along the target RNA sequence details.csv         : thermodynamics and other calculated values of the final probes params.txt          : parameters used for the design rawblastoutput.csv  : Raw blast output of candidate probes